TheophileMt92/theophile-mouton/portfolio.md

     <template id="project1-template">
     <div class="project-container">
         <div class="project-description">
-            <p>A group of researchers led by <a href="https://www.ncl.ac.uk/nuact/fellows/profile/fabricestephenson.html" target="_blank">Dr. Fabrice Stephenson</a> and myself, and involving internationally renowned cetacean ecologists, such <a href="https://mmi.oregonstate.edu/people/leigh-g-torres">Leigh G. Torres</a> investigated the spatial distribution of cetacean biodiversity in New Zealand waters.</p>
-            <p>This project led to three research papers published in Rank A journals.</p>
+            <p>A group of researchers led by <a href="https://www.ncl.ac.uk/nuact/fellows/profile/fabricestephenson.html" target="_blank">Dr. Fabrice Stephenson</a> and myself, and involving internationally renowned cetacean ecologists, such as <a href="https://mmi.oregonstate.edu/people/leigh-g-torres">Leigh G. Torres</a> and <a href="https://usys.ethz.ch/en/people/profile.MjIyODg5.TGlzdC82MzcsMzIwMTk3MjIy.html">Camille Albouy</a> investigated the spatial distribution of cetacean biodiversity in New Zealand waters.
+This project led to three research papers published in Rank A journals.</p>
             <p><a href="https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13035" target="_blank">The first publication</a> involved modelling the spatial distribution of cetaceans in New Zealand.
 For this, we curated a national databases of cetacean sightings at sea (>7000 sightings) and Boosted Regression Tree and Relative Environmental Suitability modelling to predict the distribution of 30 species and species richness within New Zealand's EES.</p>
         </div>
         <div class="project-image">